50054-cdpa/notes/name_analysis.md

 Inputs:
     * a dictionary of stacks `K` where the keys are the variable names in the original PA program. e.g. `K(x)` returns the stack for variable `x`.
-    * the input program in with phi assignment but owning the variable renaming,  e.g. `PRE_SSA_PA1`.
+    * the input program in with phi assignment but oweing the variable renaming,  e.g. `PRE_SSA_PA1`.
 We view the program as a dictionary mapping labels to labeled instructions.

 1. For each variable `x` in the program, initialize `K(x) = Stack()`.